Gabbo240900/synthetic_cophylo/README.md

+#  Similarities, differences and biases in cophylogenetic models for host-symbiont coevolution

+This project contains the code to reproduce data shown in the paper ' Similarities, differences and biases in cophylogenetic models for host-symbiont coevolution'.
+The repository also contains a detailed jupter notebook with all the different anaylsis that have been presented in the experiment section of the aforementioned paper.

 # How to run the models

 Coala, treeducken, and Asymmetree do not require you to change input parameters to reproduce the data we show in our paper.